crime-story/eLearningPlatform/README.md

 ### Additional:
 - Audit Service where you can see logs of actions made by an User (name of action & timestamp)
+- Used Singleton Dessing Pattern for *ELearningPlatformService* and Dao objects.
 - Used regex expressions for some validations:
   * Dateformat
   * Answers (must be yes or no)